szbianka/visual-analytics-2021-exam-portfolio/Project 1/README.md

 - edge_detection.py script that can be run from the command line
 - a requirements.txt file listing the required Python libraries for being able to run the script
 - a edge_venv.sh script for setting up a virtual environment for running the script (recommended) - NB: for MAC users
-- an env folder for setting up a virtual environment for running the script (recommended) -NB: for Windows users
 - a data folder, which contains the data used for this project
 - utils folder with utility functions used in the script (written by Ross Deans Kristensen-McLachlan)
 - output folder containing the output files